VHDLTool/Docker_sonarqubeVHDL_img/readme.md

 ## Installation
 1. install docker
-2. download the two images sonar-scanner.tar and sonar-sonarqube.tar
+2. download the images for the [sonarqube scanner](https://github.com/VHDLTool/Docker-sonar-scanner-vhdl/releases) and the [sonarqube server](https://github.com/VHDLTool/Docker-sonarqube-vhdl/releases)
-3. import images with command : `docker load --input sonar-sonarqube.tar` and `docker load --input sonar-scanner.tar`
+3. import images with command : `docker load --input  sonarqube-vhdl.tar` and `docker load --input sonar-scanner-vhdl.tar`*(Please unzip the scanner image to get access to the tar file)*
 4. create a network for the two containers: `docker network create sonarbridge`
    you can inspect IPs parameters with command: `docker inspect sonarbridge`
-5. launch your sonarqube instance with command : `docker run --name sonarqubeVM --net sonarbridge --rm -p 9000:9000 -e SONARQUBE_ADMIN_PASSWORD="adminpassword" vhdltool/sonar-sonarqube:latest` you can change the admin password in this command line. you can inspect IPs parameters with command: `docker inspect sonarbridge`
+5. launch your sonarqube instance with command : `docker run --name sonarqubeVM --net sonarbridge --rm -p 9000:9000 -e SONARQUBE_ADMIN_PASSWORD="adminpassword" lequal/sonarqube-vhdl:latest` you can change the admin password in this command line. you can inspect IPs parameters with command: `docker inspect sonarbridge`
-6. execute the command `docker run --net sonarbridge --rm  -e SONAR_HOST_URL="http://172.18.0.2:9000" -v "$(pwd):/usr/src" vhdltool/sonar-scanner` in the folder with your VHDL code .Be careful to change the IP address with the one of your
+6. execute the command `docker run --net sonarbridge --rm  -e SONAR_HOST_URL="http://172.18.0.2:9000" -v "$(pwd):/usr/src" lequal/sonar-scanner-vhdl:latest` in the folder with your VHDL code .Be careful to change the IP address with the one extracted at step 4.
 7. access to sonarqube at the address http://localhost:9000

-## creation
+## Creation
 These image are modified version of CnesCat lab:
 * sonarqube     : https://github.com/cnescatlab/sonarqube.git
 * sonar-scanner : https://github.com/cnescatlab/sonar-scanner.git